Reimagining

 About Carlton Tower

-The Lowndes Hotel is managed by The Carlton Tower, a trust that manages a portfolio of real estate assets in the heart of Knightsbridge, including the prestigious Jumeirah Carlton Tower and luxury high street retail and residential units.
+The Lowndes Hotel is managed by The Carlton Tower, a trust that manages a portfolio of real estate assets in the heart of Knightsbridge.
+We have engaged with a series of London based professional consultants, who have extensive knowledge of designing and delivering buildings in the borough of Westminster and working on hotel projects.

 The Wider Team